joaomlourenco/novathesis/README.md

 News
 ----
+*2014-10-16 — All documents are fine.*
++ Fixed a bug in the frontpage text in some classes of documents (prepmsc, prepphd, propphd).

 *2014-09-26 — Headers are back.*
 + Fixed some annoying bugs.
 The most visible was the absence of headers in text pages.